 The market value of the global food sector is underpinned by costs externalised to society.
-Internalising those costs through improved products and practices, information intervention can lead to a significant contribution to food system transformation and opportunity for leading companies.
-Valuations of food system impacts to account for the costs and make them economically visible can be a key component of internalisation.
-The report provides background on food system impact valuation and examines whether the way that carbon is costed in terms of social and abatement costs can be adjusted to estimate the costs of food production, processing and consumption.
-Nine case studies from the global food system to products highlight the variation in methods used.
-Recommendations are made toward a model of shadow prices and a food system nonfinancial accounting standard.
+Internalising those costs through improved products and practices. information, and intervention, can lead to a significant contribution to food system transformation and significant opportunity for leading companies.
+Valuations of food system impacts to account for costs and make them economically visible are a key component of internalisation.
+The report provides background on food system impact valuation and examines whether the way that carbon is costed in terms of social and abatement costs can be adjusted to estimate the costs of food production, processing, and consumption.
+Nine case studies from the global food system to food products highlight the variation in methods currently used.
+Recommendations are made toward a model of shadow prices and a food system non-financial accounting standard.

 Steven Lord.
-2019.
+2020.
 Valuing the impact of food: towards practical and comparable monetary valuation of food system impacts.
-FoodSIVI, 200pp.
+FoodSIVI.

-Food System Transformation Group Environmental Change Institute University of Oxford 3 S Parks Rd Oxford OX1 3QY United Kingdom
+Food System Transformation Group Environmental Change Institute School of Geography & the Environment South Parks Rd Oxford OX1 3QY United Kingdom